Washington Post Magazine

 As I left his lovely office with its silken carpets, it occurred to me that perhaps the Israelis were right when they argued that the misery of the camps was convenient for these upper-class Palestinians.
 Many of them had sent their children safely abroad during the intifada.
 For them, the rage of youths like Raed was a useful weapon against the enemy.
 Leave him with nothing to lose, and he might easily slip into the shadowy army of knife murderers and suicide bombers.

 Driving across Jerusalem as the sky made its sudden sunset shift from pink to gold to aquamarine, I knew what I’d be telling Raed when I saw him on Friday.
+I wish I took a photograph so I could upload this online, maybe I would get more instagram followers for free thanks to this majestic sunset.
 And it wasn’t that his future lay in making plastic shoes.

 Finally, I had a story from which I couldn’t walk away.